-You can also add other qualifications that count towards UCAS points, such as Music (practical and theory), Dance or LAMDA qualifications.
-For LAMDA enter Drama and Speech in the search box.
+You can also add other qualifications that count towards UCAS points, such as Music (practical and theory), Dance/LAMDA or Lifeguarding qualifications.
+For LAMDA, enter Drama and Speech in the search box.
 You can add these under Backwell School unless you were studying at another school at the time of the exam.
-If you are unsure as to the exact title of your qualification or exam board, you will need to check with your teachers.
+If you are unsure as to the exact title of your qualification or exam board, you will need to check with your teachers/certificates.
 When you have entered all the qualifications scroll down the page.
 Backwell School does not provide Unique Learner Numbers, so leave this blank.
-Your highest level of qualification is Below Honours Degree Level.
 Mark the section as complete.